solana-fm/docs/docs/apis/nativeBPF.md

 BPF provides an efficient instruction set that can be executed in an interpreted virtual machine or as efficient just-in-time compiled native instructions.

-For more Information on Blocks: https://docs.solana.com/developing/on-chain-programs/overview
+For more Information on Native BPF: https://docs.solana.com/developing/on-chain-programs/overview

 ### Elements of Native BPF
-* **txHash**: `<String>` The hash that uniquely identifies a transaction.
+* **transactionHash**: `<String>` The hash that uniquely identifies a transaction.
 * **program**: `<String>` The hash that uniquely identifies an executable program.
 * **programData**: `<String>` The hash belonging to the program that stores the program data.
 * **programAuthority**: `<String>` The hash belonging to the account that has authority to upgrade a program.